Home/Blog/

 Step 2: Access the Freeze Tool

 Navigate to 20lab's Sui freeze address tool and connect your authorized wallet.
-Choose whether to use Sui Mainnet, Testnet or Devnet.
+Choose whether to use Sui Mainnet or Testnet.

 Step 3: Enter Token Information